Bischoff/wozmania/docs/performance.md

 Access to zero page is priviledged in the emulator, with less memory mappings.

-Keyboard is polled for real only one time out of 256.
+Keyboard is polled for real only one time out of 256 (this value can be changed in the configuration file).
 This has a huge performance impact, as the Apple's ROM keeps polling the keyboard a lot, even when running non-interative BASIC programs.